o3de/rfcs/README.md

 Many changes, such as bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.

-Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the O3DE community and the SIGs.
+Some changes are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the O3DE community and the SIGs.

-The "RFC" (request for comments) process is intended to provide a consistent and controlled path for new features to enter the language and standard libraries, so that all stakeholders can be confident about the direction the language is evolving in.
+The "RFC" (request for comments) process is intended to provide a consistent and controlled path for new features to be added to O3DE.

 ## Table of Contents
 [Table of Contents]: